Subalzero/MoViNet-pytorch/README.md

                   )
 ```

-You may now use the ONNX model to exported to OpenVINO IR, TensorRT, or Tensorflow/TFlite
+You may now use the ONNX model to be exported to OpenVINO IR, TensorRT, or Tensorflow/TFlite

 ### Citations